What is a Pocket Listing in Real Estate

 If you are seriously ill or have some other reason not to want multiple buyers looking at your home, an in-house sale can help you avoid the inconvenience of showing the house to different people.

 The only buyer that will know about the sale is the one that the listing agent communicates with, which likely means that you will only have to show your home once.

 Under normal circumstances, a listing agent would probably split the commission with the agent who brings in a buyer – but since the listing agent is the one bringing in the buyer, they get to serve both seller and buyer.

 A buyer’s agent should attempt to get the best conditions for a buyer.
 One agent can’t do both.
 It is hard to believe that an agent encouraging an in-house sale is serving anyone’s interests but their own.

 So, while the agent may charge you a lower commission, you may not be getting the full scope of services from the agent if they become what’s known as a dual real estate agent.

-If the agent you hired remains a sellers agent, they will be able to give you guidance and advice.
+If the agent you hired remains a seller’s agent, they will be able to give you guidance and advice.
 If you allow them to practice dual agency, they will not be permitted by law to provide you with any advice.

-You Can Test The Market and Get Feedback
+With a Pocket Listing, You Can Test The Market and Get Feedback

 If a real estate agent doesn’t know that the dark brown kitchen cabinets from the 1970s and the rose-colored wallpaper in the dining room aren’t going to be drawbacks, you should hire another agent.

 These same agents will claim that an open house will do the same thing, once your home is officially on the market.
 They will let strangers into your home all for their own personal gain rather than explaining any of the downsides to hosting one.